-Once planted, keep the area free of competing weeds and grass for the first few growing seasons - mulch matting will aid this.
+Once planted, keep the area free of competing weeds and grass for the first few growing seasons.
 Do not simply mow the grass around the area as this will only encourage it to grow more vigorously.
 If your area is prone to rabbits, use a rabbit guard to protect the trunk.

 Tip: if you are mowing grass near a Sweet Gum tree, it is best to remove any seedballs first as they can cause a problem for lawnmower blades.

 Lane Roberts Sweet Gum trees do not require regular pruning, but you can trim them if they look a little untidy.
 The ideal structure is for one central leader, so if you see any competing branches, remove the weakest along with any suckers.
 The best time of year to prune a Sweet Gum tree is January or February.

 1 small tree (most under 1.5 metres in height) : £9.95 + vat